How To Use Median For Budgeting: Easy Step-By-Step

 • Your banking app or credit card statements

-• Manual logs if you prefer spreadsheet,s or pen and paper
+• Manual logs if you prefer a spreadsheet, or pen and paper

 Make sure to categorize each transaction as you go.
+This early sorting step matters because it makes the next calculations cleaner and easier to follow.
 Use clear categories such as:

 • Groceries